How do you know when to take profits on a winning stock?

 2. Sell When the Negatives Outweigh the Positives

-This is a more popular, but less rigid (and thus harder to follow) sell discipline.
-In this kind of system, you hang on to a stock that’s performing well until the factors supporting further upside begin to be overshadowed by factors suggesting downside.
+This is a more popular, but less rigid (and thus harder to follow) strategy for taking profits in stocks.
+In this kind of system, you hang on to a stock that’s performing well until the factors supporting further upside are overshadowed by factors suggesting downside.

 Although it can be tricky to weigh the positive and negative forces acting on a stock if you’re not a professional investment advisor, this system does offer the promise of safeguarding gains in winning picks by selling before a downturn begins.